 - 1. Children of employees working for either the House of Commons, the Senate, the Library of Parliament or the Office of the Conflict of Interest and Ethics Commissioner.
 Note: Please indicate your employer as "Parliament" on the Ottawa Registry and Waitlist application. - 2.
-Siblings of the children presently attending the Daycare and or have left within months. - 3.
+Siblings of the children presently attending the Daycare and or have left within months.
+(Refer to Sibling Policy in Policies Section) - 3.
 Members of the Press Gallery - 4.
 All other children